 Fear is a call to focused attention and action.

 When you feel fear and cannot point to what it relates, the feeling is calling for the question “What action should be taken?”

 It’s a call to be in the present moment.
 It gives you the energy and focus needed to handle change.
-It ask you to pause and notice.
-When allowing yourself be in that inquiry, clear answers will come.
+It asks you to pause and notice.
+When allowing yourself to be in that inquiry, clear answers will come.